wh1t3cAt1k/whitemath/README.md

 ## 3\.
 COPYRIGHT NOTES:

 - The idea of Numeric<T, C> appears to be stolen/rewritten from somewhere.
 My conscience eats me for that, but I just can't find the source.
-- DoubleInfoExtraction.cs is also taken from somewhere, I will happily give credit when possible.
+- DoubleInfoExtraction.cs is also taken from somewhere, I will happily give credit if someone points out the author.
 - There are other bits of code which I didn't care about when I took them from the Web, but it is understood that all their authors deserve at least their name to be mentioned.

-So please report if you find anything.
+So please drop me an email if you find anything.
-You can also tell me what bad boy I was - I really know.
+You can also tell me what a bad boy I was, but I seem to already know that.

 ## 3.5\.
 TOOLS USED: